Engee documentation

 txfilter = EngeeComms.RaisedCosineTransmitFilter(RolloffFactor = 1.0,FilterSpanSymbols = 2,OutputSamplesSymbol = 3,LinearAmplitudeFilterGain = 1.0)

-• txfilter = EngeeComms.RaisedCosineTransmitFilter(Name=Value) - creates a system object with the specified property Name set to the specified value Value.
+• txfilter = EngeeComms.RaisedCosineTransmitFilter(Name=Value) — creates a system object with the specified property Name, set to the specified value Value.
 You can specify additional arguments as a name-value pair in any order (Name1=Value1,…,NameN=ValueN).
-For example, EngeeComms.RaisedCosineTransmitFilter(FilterSpanSymbols =15) configures a raised cosine filter FIR system object with the filter range set to 15 characters.
+For example, EngeeComms.RaisedCosineTransmitFilter(FilterSpanSymbols =15) Configures the FIR filter system object with an elevated cosine transmission with a filtering range set to 15 characters.

 Example: